GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

 ...
 ```

-We'll also be storing this project on a remote, public [GitHub repository](https://github.com/GabeStah/twitter-bot), so I need to set the origin and use the `git push` command to ensure our changes are uploaded:
+We'll also be storing this project on a remote, public [GitHub repository](https://github.com/GabeStah/twitter-bot), so we need to set the origin and use the `git push` command to ensure our changes are uploaded:

 ```bash
 $ git remote add origin git@github.com:GabeStah/twitter-bot.git